Joolee/nl.joolee.homey.espeasy/README.md

 * [Get a new device supported](https://github.com/Joolee/nl.joolee.homey.espeasy/wiki/Get-new-device-supported)

 As my own use cases are limited, I need your input for Supporting more boards, devices and languages.
 [Read here](https://github.com/Joolee/nl.joolee.homey.espeasy/wiki/Get-new-device-supported) how you can help me!

+# Privacy
+Since version 1.11.0, some basic telemetry data is collected by the app.
+Read all about it on my [privacy](https://github.com/Joolee/nl.joolee.homey.espeasy/wiki/Privacy) page on the wiki.